 - Provide a written summary of your consultation and test results.

-Meet our Genetic Counselor
+Meet Our Genetic Counselor

-Michelle Lyons, MS, LGC is a licensed, board-certified genetic counselor specializing in helping
+Kaitlin Kraft, MS, LGC is a licensed, board-certified genetic counselor specializing in helping

 individuals and families at risk for hereditary cancers.